Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Introduction

-Previous work has characterized this induced regularizer in special network architectures and showed that even for networks that represent the same model class, minimizing or bounding the $\ell_2$ norm of weights in different architectures can lead to remarkably different inductive biases in the function space.
-For example, in a work most closely related to ours, \citet{GLSS18} showed that the implicit bias from gradient descent (which is related to minimizing the $\ell_2$ of weights) leads to different induced biases in different linear networks: for fully connected linear networks, the induced regularizer is the $\ell_2$ norm of the linear predictor, while for linear convolutional network with \textit{full dimensional kernels}, it is the $\ell_1$ norm of Fourier coefficients of the linear map. \citet{YKM20} further showed a general connection for linear networks between implicit $\ell_1$ norm minimization in an orthonormal basis to the existence of data-independent diagonalization of the linear operator in each layer.
-Differences between fully connected and convolutional networks trained with gradient descent has also been empirically demonstrated in \cite{ZBHMS20} for the case of training with a single sample.
-A related complexity measure was also studied recently for infinite width two layer ReLU neural networks \cite{SESS19, OWSS20}, where the representation cost was related to the $\ell_1$ norm of the partial derivatives of the Radon transforms of the function.
+Even for neural networks that realize the same function class, minimizing or bounding the $\ell_2$ norm of weights in different architectures can lead to remarkably different effects in function space.
+For example, consider networks with fully connected and convolution layers and linear activations.
+These architectures are simply different parameterizations of the same model class of linear functions. \citet{GLSS18} showed that for fully connected linear networks, the induced regularizer is the $\ell_2$ norm of the linear map realized by the network, while for linear convolutional network with \textit{full dimensional kernels}, it is the $\ell_1$ norm of Fourier coefficients of the linear map.
+This function space view reveals that minimizing the $\ell_2$ norm of weights in these networks has fundamentally different implications for learned predictors depending on the parametrization of function class.